A French “Windrush”? What France Has Done to Its Overseas Populations

 In April 2018, the work won the Political Book Award presented by France Culture for the best political comic book.

 While popular culture and literature are finally shedding light on the dark role played by Bumidom, the French government is still far from doing so.
-It must urgently acknowledge the extent of the state’s responsibility (particularly in the case of Réunion) if it wishes to avoid a scandal on the scale of the Windrush affair.
+It must urgently acknowledge the extent of the state’s responsibility (particularly in the case of Réunion) if it wants to avoid a scandal on the scale of the Windrush affair.

 In fact, outside the French-speaking world, this government-organized migration remains largely unknown.